 your business elsewhere if your current bank begins imposing unreasonable

 Our Ratings Tables also report our count of the number of branches

 each bank has in the Delaware Valley area, and in which parts of the area

-the bank has branches.
+the branches are located.
 Keep in mind that locations open and close frequently.

 Also be aware that at many credit unions, customers can use shared branches

-to make a deposit, make a withdrawal, transfer funds, etc. When we made
+to make deposits and withdrawals, transfer funds, etc. When we made our

 shared branch arrangements.